 The following recipes for suet are my favourites and the first ones I used for years, in both summer and winter.
 It lasts very well during the heat in summer and doesn’t get all sloppy.
 (I always keep suet feeders in the shade in summer.)

 The wild birds just love it.
 But be fairly warned, if you start to use it, be prepared to mix it often!

 Dog food (canned or dry)

 Chopped dried fruit

 Dried crushed egg shells

-Make suet with a variety of other wild bird food to increase its nutritional value and interest.
+Recipes for suet should be made with a variety of wild bird food to increase its nutritional value.

 Home> Suet Bird Food> More Creative Recipes For Suet